No products in the cart.

-Alternatively, you can use a heat pack, (like our little DIY heat pack hearts) for some soft, cuddly warmth – I love this 2-minute DIY for a no-sew heating pad from a sock too!
-This sweet bruise buddy is sure to bring a smile to a tear-stained or worried face – but also provides a soft, friendly skin-protecting layer that prevents burns or chills from direct skin contact.
+Alternatively, you can use a homemade heat pack, (just stuff something like our little DIY heat pack hearts inside) for some soft, cuddly warmth!
+I love this 2-minute DIY for a no-sew heating pad from a sock too.
+Our sweet ice pack bruise buddy is sure to bring a smile to a tear-stained or worried face – but also provides a soft, friendly skin-protecting layer that prevents burns or chills from direct skin contact.

 Both of these projects are easy enough for kids to sew on their own.
 You can add the small dots and face by embroidering, but if you’re working with kids, I recommend using a fabric marker or fabric paint for the details as I did.